Skip to content

 Configuration Section Description

-Visualisation Options Choose from various line styles to define how data is displayed:
+Advanced Options Choose from various line styles to define how data is displayed:

 - Line (default)